Healthy Homes Assessment Twyford

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into effect on the 1st of July 2021?
-The landlords are now required to ensure their Twyford rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy, and all private rental properties must be completely conforming by the 1st July 2024.
+Did you have any idea that the Healthy Homes Standards came into effect on the 1st July 2021?
+The landlords are now required to ensure their Twyford rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy, and all private rentals must be completely in compliance by July 1st 2024.

-We can assess your rental property to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
-Following the assessment, we will advise you or your property manager about any work required. needs to be done and provide an assessment report that includes all the information required for your tenancy agreement’s Healthy Home Statement of Compliance.
+We can assess your rental property to determine whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts requirements.
+Following the assessment, we’ll advise you or your property manager about the tasks which needs to be completed and provide an assessment report that includes all the information required for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements in the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord found to not complying may be liable for up to $7200 plus any additional healthier homes relevant fines.
+Failure to meet the obligations to comply with the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord found to not following the rules could be subject to fines of up to $7200 plus any additional healthy homes connected fines.

-We are completely independent assessors of rental property, as well as fully qualified for both Healthy Homes and Homefit.
+We’re completely independent assessors of rental property, and are fully certified for each of Healthy Homes and Homefit.

 Call Now 0800 856 525